Connect with us

 On the gridiron, the underdogs always have a chance.

-When compared to baseball’s small market squads, an NFL team’s competitiveness has little to do with the size of its market.
-While hotbeds like New York and LA command tons of media attention, any NFL team can make a run at the Lombardi Trophy in any given season.
+While hotbeds like New York and LA command a ton of media attention, any NFL team can make a run at the Lombardi Trophy in any given season.

 There are a few reasons for this: